 Search engines like Google can help clients find what field of law they need and which firm provides their desired services.
 However, you know that you must stand out in a competitive market to reach those clients.
 To successfully do so, your digital content must include search engine optimization (SEO) to rank your website high on the first search engine result page (SERP).

-In 2019, nearly 30% of internet traffic came from online organic searches, and it’s likely this percentage will increase over time.
+In recent years, nearly 30% of internet traffic has come from online organic searches, and it’s likely this percentage will increase over time.
 Consider using SEO marketing methods to help your business drive in the most organic traffic and search engine hits:

 Search engines rely on the SEO elements of discovery, relevance, and authority to determine which sites will appear first on SERPs.
 You can certainly implement SEO marketing strategies on your own, or you can look to an expert in digital content marketing to help you design an SEO-friendly website.
 Digital marketing and technology platforms can help you do the following: